-It shows up a menu with some tools to use with the installations (see section "Tools for installations").
+It shows up a menu with some tools to use with the installations (see "Tools" section).

-9.3 Installation Management
+8.3 Installation Management

 In the list of installations, press on the option Manage to access to the Installation manager screen:

 The DEFAULT installation is the installation preinstalled on the equipment.
 It is like any other installation and it can load channel plans, DiSEqC programs, etc. The DEFAULT installation can not be deleted or renamed.